restrepo/restrepo/README.md

 ### Hi there 👋

 In addtion to the pinned ones
-* https://github.com/restrepo/WIMP: Boltzmann equation implementation of freeze-out of a singlet scalar dark matter
+* https://github.com/restrepo/WIMP: Boltzmann equation implementation of freeze-out
 * https://github.com/restrepo/LinuxTipsAndTricks

 ## My talks